cc-archive/cc-cert-core/index.md

 CORE is continuously created through remix of existing Open Educational Resources (OER) and participant creation of new OER.

-Creative Commons is a curator of CORE rather than sole creator of CORE.
+Creative Commons is the curator of CORE rather than sole creator of CORE.

 CORE is foundational curricula from which specialized Creative Commons certificates can be built.